 8. Information Security.
 Each party will maintain appropriate administrative, physical, organizational and technical safeguards aimed at maintaining an appropriate level of security, confidentiality and integrity of the Data, in accordance with official guidelines as provided by the competent authorities and good industry practice.
-Each party undertakes to regularly monitor compliance with these safeguards and will not materially decrease the overall security controls during the term of this PISA.
+Each party undertakes to regularly monitor compliance with these safeguards and will not materially decrease the overall security controls during the term of this Addendum.

 9. Breach Prevention and Remediation.
 Each party will maintain security incident management policies and procedures and will, to the extent required by applicable Data Protection Legislation, provide appropriate notices of any actual or reasonably suspected unauthorized access to, acquisition of, or disclosure of Personal Information, by such party or by any third party acting on such party’s behalf, of which the party becomes aware of.
 To the extent that the security incident occurred on the information systems of a party, or on the information systems of any third party acting on such party’s behalf, such party will make all reasonable efforts to identify and remediate the cause of the incident.

 11. Assistance.
-Demand Partner will provide Fyber all necessary assistance, in connection with any inquiries received from competent authorities and Fyber’s clients, users or any entitled third party, and in connection with fulfilling of Fyber’s obligations under applicable Data Protection Legislation.
+Demand Partner will provide Fyber with all necessary assistance, in connection with any inquiries received from competent authorities and Fyber’s clients, users or any entitled third party, and in connection with fulfilling of Fyber’s obligations under applicable Data Protection Legislation.

 12. Audit.
-Demand Partner will make available all information necessary to demonstrate Demand Partner’s compliance with this PISA and will permit and contribute to any data audits reasonably required by Fyber upon Fyber’s prior written request and advanced notice.
+Demand Partner will make available all information necessary to demonstrate Demand Partner’s compliance with this Addendum and will permit and contribute to any data audits reasonably required by Fyber upon Fyber’s prior written request and advanced notice.

-Invalidation of one or more of the provisions under PISA will not affect the remaining provisions.
+Invalidation of one or more of the provisions under Addendum will not affect the remaining provisions.
 Invalid provisions will be replaced to the extent possible by those valid provisions which achieve essentially the same objectives.

 Local Addenda to the Master Service Agreement for Demand Partners